-- 6.7 The Solicitor to the Council must be consulted in advance of any negotiation in respect of any contract estimated to exceed the EU supplies and services threshold (except those in relation to Land where the Head for Corporate Property Management should be consulted irrespective of value). - 6.8 Before a decision pursuant to CPRs 6.1 to 6.3 is made, the Head of Procurement will determine whether the likely level of interest from suppliers based in other EU Member States is sufficiently low so that the EU Procurement Rules do not require the Procurement to be advertised. - 6.9 Before a decision pursuant to CPRs 6.1 to 6.3 is made, the Head of Procurement will decide whether the purchase is likely to be on terms which would be acceptable to a private buyer operating under normal market economy conditions.
-If the Head of Procurement does not think that this is likely to be achieved, he/she must consult with the Solicitor to the Council about the possibility of state aid before approving the exemption from competition.
+- 6:116.10 The Solicitor to the Council must be consulted in advance of any negotiation in respect of any contract estimated to exceed the UKEU supplies and services threshold (except those in relation to Land where the Head for Corporate Property Management should be consulted irrespective of value). - 6.12 Before a decision pursuant to CPRs 6.1 to 6.3 is made, the Head of Procurement will determinewhether the likely level of interest from suppliers based in other EU Member States is sufficiently low so that the EU Procurement Rules do not require the Procurement to be advertised. - 6.136.11 Before a decision pursuant to CPRs 6.1 to 6.3 is made, the Head of Procurement will decide whether the purchase is likely to be on terms which would be acceptable to a private buyer operating under normal market economy conditions.
+If the Head of Procurement does not think that this is likely to be achieved, they must consult with the Solicitor to the Council about the possibility of subsidy control tate aid before approving the exemption from competition.